The 20 Best Hereditary Hyperekplexia Doctors Near Me

 Offers Telehealth

-Marinos Dalakas is a Neurologist and a Neuromusculoskeletal Medicine provider in Cranberry Township, Pennsylvania.
+Marinos Dalakas is a Neurologist and a Neuromusculoskeletal Medicine provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Dalakas is rated as an Elite provider by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Stiff Person Syndrome, Chronic Inflammatory Demyelinating Polyneuropathy, Hereditary Hyperekplexia, Chronic Polyradiculoneuritis, and Laminectomy.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Stiff Person Syndrome, Chronic Inflammatory Demyelinating Polyneuropathy, Hereditary Hyperekplexia, Chronic Polyradiculoneuritis, and Laminectomy.
+Dr. Dalakas is board certified in Neurology.
+Dr. Dalakas is currently accepting new patients.

 Elite in Hereditary Hyperekplexia